Richard Hongisto: Return to San Francisco

+Hongisto as Chief of the San Francisco Police Department in 1992.

 Upon his return to San Francisco, Hongisto was elected to the San Francisco Board of Supervisors, where he helped to place Proposition M, a measure which would limit construction of high rise commercial buildings, on the public ballot.

 With the endorsement of then-Mayor Art Agnos, Hongisto later ran for the office of Assessor.

 In 1991, he ran for mayor but did not make the run-off, coming in fourth.
 After declining to endorse Agnos for re-election as mayor, in a race won by police chief Frank Jordan, Hongisto was appointed in 1992 by Jordan to be San Francisco's police chief.

 Hongisto's tenure as police chief lasted only six weeks, and was punctuated by controversy over his handling of demonstrations and riots which occurred in the wake of the Rodney King police brutality trial in Los Angeles.
 Hongisto cordoned off an entire neighborhood in the Mission district on a Saturday afternoon, establishing a net that saw the arrests of all people on the street, demonstrators and ordinary citizens alike.
 Hongisto had rented city buses to transport the arrested citizens, and they were processed at a warehouse on San Francisco's wharfs.
 Instead of merely citing and releasing those arrested, Hongisto ordered that they be arrested and processed at the Santa Rita jail in Dublin (Alameda County), rather than in San Francisco County.
 This enraged progressive activists and civil libertarians as well as the San Francisco Board of Supervisors, which ordered Hongisto to release the citizens he had arrested.
 On the following Saturday, Hongisto ordered police to disrupt another demonstration and arrested demonstrators with no order to disperse.
 Both incidences were later the targets of class action suits against the city of San Francisco, although the former, undertaken by the Lawyer's Guild, would not be resolved for nearly a decade.